Our Working Principles

 Each and every product carried by Equal Exchange has been carefully vetted by the entire Equal Exchange worker coop to ensure it meets the mission to support democratic worker coops, small organic farms, and authentic fair trade.

 One example is our pecans, grown in Georgia on an old plantation once populated by enslaved African Americans.
-Today, a group of African Americans farmers have formed a worker coop and now work that land producing delicious organic pecans not merely perfect for your Thanksgiving pecan pie, full of delicious sweet nutty taste, but also with a political and ethical heart at their center.
+Today, a group of African American farmers have formed a worker coop and now work that land producing delicious pecans not merely perfect for your Thanksgiving pecan pie, full of delicious sweet nutty taste, but also with a political and ethical heart at their center.

 Due to the close working relationship Equal Exchange has with small cooperative farmers, they can offer technical support, communications, and marketing knowledge to help farmers work toward higher organic growing standards and reach larger markets.
 Cooperatives working together ensures stronger long-term trading relationships that help improve each one’s role in food growing and working practices.